Don’t Mind That Hole in the Wall

 For one man, Jim Gavell, the trip to the pokey was a step back to 1968 when he had a summer job as a guard.
 He recalled how the sheriff of Litchfield County lived in an apartment on the third floor of the hoosegow.
 Down on the first floor were two of the Black Panthers confined in Litchfield during their trial in New Haven.
 In solitary confinement, he said, an inmate would spend three days, with no toilet.
 “It was grim,” he said.
 “Now I don’t need to come back again.”

 Man, that “one woman” had a good joke.
 She deserves to be named.
 Anyway, still not CTMQ-worthy, no matter how interesting the story is at this point.
 I was about to give up and ignore the old jail and then I came across this wonderful fact:

-The building also has another distinction: In 1994, the First National Bank built an addition from the bank to the jail, so it was the only jail in the United States that shared a wall with a bank – the white building seen in the picture above.
+The building also has another distinction: In 1994, the First National Bank built an addition from the bank to the jail, so it was the only jail in the United States that shared a wall with a bank – the white building seen at the top of this page.